bonos103/vue-add-event-listener/README.md

 }).$mount('#app')
 ```

 In component, you can use `this.$listen` instead of `addEventListener`.
-You don't need to call `removeEventListner`, when a instance has been destroyed.
+You don't need to call `removeEventListener`, when a instance has been destroyed.

 ```js
 export default {